-A module is an optional grouping of three courses on a particular theme which enables you to add extra value to your Bachelor of Arts.
+A module is an optional grouping of three courses on a particular theme designed to complement the skills you will develop through your Bachelor of Arts.

 What are modules?

-Modules are optional.
-If you wish to, you may take one or two modules in addition to your two majors within the overall structure of the BA.
+Modules are designed to add to your skill set for future employment and potentially benefit your future career path.
+You can choose to take one or two modules in addition to your two majors within the overall structure of the BA.

 The benefits of taking a module